 “Our aim is to be carbon neutral by 2030 and reduce single driving into work.
 Parkable allows us to keep statistics of usage at the car park.”

 There are plenty of ways that businesses handle parking for staff.
 Some allocate parking only to upper management as a benefit, some provide free parking for everyone, and others don’t supply parking at all.

 What’s universal, however, is that parking can be an emotive issue.
 For many employees parking is a sore spot, so if you’re concerned about how your parking policy affects staff and want to better understand how your car park is used and by who, smart data can help you get to the root of the issue.

-“Parkable for Business is the solution we’ve been looking for to solve our parking woes.
+“Parkable is the solution we’ve been looking for to solve our parking woes.
 It may sound like a small part of someone’s day, but finding a park can take time away from work, family and children and I don’t want what should be an inconsequential moment to become such a stress in my colleagues’ days.”